Update: ‘Swivel screen’ section added.

-In this story, we discuss the four features that immediately stand out on the 2022 Model S Plaid.
+In this story, we discuss the five features that immediately stand out on the 2022 Model S Plaid.

 The 2022 Tesla Model S Plaid refresh features an updated front-end with new, adaptive matrix LED headlamps, although their shape is no different.
 The technology of the new headlamps could be coming from suppliers Samsung and Hella.
 The new headlamps likely use the Samsung PixCell LEDs, which Tesla sources (as reported by etnews.com) from Hella, the same company that developed Audi’s Matrix LED headlights using camera-based technology in 2013.